Why an Emergency Fund Is the Foundation of Everything

 Current / Checking Account

 Earns little or no interest.
 Easy to accidentally spend.
-Keep only 1 month of expenses here as a buffer β move the rest to a savings account immediately.
+Keep only 1 month of expenses here as a buffer - move the rest to a savings account.

 Investments (Stocks, Funds, Crypto)

 Cannot guarantee value.
-May be at its lowest precisely when you need it (recessions hit jobs and markets simultaneously).
-Cannot access without selling β and markets are often closed or illiquid when you need cash urgently.
+May be at its lowest precisely when you need it - recessions hit jobs and markets at the same time.
+Wrong tool entirely.

 Fixed Rate / Notice Account

-Higher rates but access restricted.
+Higher rates but access is restricted.
 Breaking a fixed-rate bond triggers a penalty.
-A notice account requires 30β120 days notice.
-Neither is appropriate for funds you might need within 24 hours.
+A notice account requires 30-120 days notice.
+Neither works for funds you might need within 24 hours.

 Cash at Home